gertrudeexc/lifeis-pain-auchocolat/content/blog/_index.md

 ---
-title: A Blog That Works
+title: Stories
 description: |
-  This is a fully featured blog that supports categories, tags, series, and pagination.
+  This page will be a consolidated section of all the content that I plan to upload.
+I will be categorised nicely by topics.
-author: "The R Markdown Team @RStudio"
+author: "Gertrude"
 show_post_thumbnail: true
 thumbnail_left: true # for list-sidebar only
 show_author_byline: true
 show_post_date: true
 show_button_links: false
-# for listing page layout
+# for listing page layoutser
 layout: list-sidebar # list, list-sidebar, list-grid

 # for list-sidebar layout